swumar/deletable_bloomfilter/README.md

-# Deletable Bloom Filters in a Distributed Proxy Server Caching
+# Deletable Bloom Filters in a Distributed Proxy Server Cache

 ## Introduction: